Costs and Financial Aid | Department of Anthropology

 Anthropology Department Scholarships

-The Anthropology Department is able to offer a range of scholarships, including $1,000, $2,500, and $5,000 awards, in-state tuition rates for out-of-state students, and research assistantships.
-There are additional mechanisms of support available for travel to professional conferences and for thesis research, at the department, College, and Toulouse Graduate School levels.
-Scholarship awards are applied towards a student account, and are usable for fees, tuition, or the online out-of-state-teaching-fee.
+The Anthropology Department offers a range of scholarships, including $1,000, $2,500, and $5,000 awards, as well as 1st year Teaching Assistantships (TAs) and 2nd year Research Assistantships (RAs) that come with 3 hours of tuition waivers per semester through the Tuition Benefit Program (TBP).
+Additional support mechanisms are available for travel to professional conferences and thesis research at the department, College (CLASS), and Toulouse Graduate School levels.
+Scholarship awards are applied towards a student account, and are usable for fees, tuition, or the online out-of-state-teaching-fee (OSTF).

 Decisions are based on demonstrated academic achievement.
 To be eligible for these, online students must maintain a minimum of 6 hours per semester; on-campus students must maintain a minimum of 9 hours.
 New students interested in applying for department scholarships should complete this form and submit it to the Anthropology Department with your application for admission to the master's program.
 Application Deadline: January 15th.